RustFields/rustfields.github.io/implementation/implementation-issues.md

 }
 ```

 The first thing to note is that the type of the `expr` parameter has been changed to `Fn(RoundVM) -> (RoundVM, A)`.
-This is due to the fact that each language construct takes a VM as a parameter, therefore the expression can't be a closure because otherwise no language construct could be called inside the expression.
+This is due to the fact that each language construct takes a VM as a parameter, therefore, the expression can't be a closure because otherwise no language construct could be called inside the expression.

-The nest function has been split in three function: `nest_in` `nest_write` and `nest_out`.
+The nest function has been split in three functions: `nest_in` `nest_write` and `nest_out`.

-In scala, the `nest_write` function for the foldhood contruct is the following:
+In scala, the `nest_write` function for the foldhood construct is the following:

 ```scala
 exportData.get(status.path).getOrElse(exportData.put(status.path, expr))